USDA Crop Condition Reports & Weather

 In summary, the crop condition reports provide survey-based data from approximately 3600 people each week of the growing season from a wide swath of US crop-growing regions.
 The reports are generally released on Mondays or the nearest non-holiday weekday when Monday is a national holiday.
 The submitted crop assessments are valid for a prior week-long period ending the Sunday before the reports are issued.

-Weather and Crop Condition Data
+Weather and USDA Crop Conditions

 This study uses two data sources.
 The first is the history of USDA crop condition reports for corn and soybeans.
 The second data source is the US county-level daily temperature and precipitation data.
 Both data sets are available in the CropProphet Modeler data set.